solana-foundation/developer-content/content/courses/tokens-and-nfts/token-program-advanced.md

 #### Burn Tokens

 Burning tokens is the process of decreasing the token supply of a given token mint.
-Burning tokens removes the tokens from the given token account and from broader circulation.
+Burning tokens remove the tokens from the given token account and from broader circulation.

 To burn tokens using the `spl-token` library, use the